 Chamomile Dried Fruit Compote

-Mascarpone, a slightly sweet Italian cream cheese, is available at specialty stores and Italian markets.
+Mascarpone, a slightly sweet Italian cream cheese, pairs nicely with the tart and sweet dried fruit.

 - Servings: 4